Mullvad VPN Review

 Annoyingly, you’ll need to deactivate the VPN (or use split tunnelling) when using streaming services such as Netflix, as Mullvad has made no attempt to compete with region-shifting specialist VPNs.

-Mullvad is among the fastast VPN services around, and it’s really nice to have the option to only subscribe for as long as you need it without suffering any cost penalty.
-It takes security serious and is easy to use on every platform.
+Mullvad is reliably quick, and it’s really nice to have the option to only subscribe for only as long as you need it without suffering any cost penalty.
+The company takes security seriously and is easy to use on every platform.

-Perfect Privacy has a proven track record for security, NordVPN and ProtonVPN are faster and PIA works out cheaper if you get a long subscription.
-However, Mullvad does everything you need a VPN to do, and is the best choice if you don’t want to lay out for a long-term subscription you don’t necessarily need.
+If you’re looking for more specialised alternatives, Perfect Privacy has a proven track record for security, NordVPN and ProtonVPN are faster and PIA works out significantly cheaper if you get a long subscription.
+However, assuming you’re not interested in overseas TV, Mullvad does pretty much everything else you’ll need a VPN to do, and is the best choice if you don’t want to lay out for a long-term subscription.